PDCMFinder/pdcm-submission/docs/validation/submission-overview.md

 ## Submit your PDCM data to CancerModels.Org to increase their visibility

 To support the gathering of high-quality data, a metadata dictionary defines the data model used at CancerModels.org it also provides details about some data validations performed at the time of submission.
-Metadata is cateogrised in six modules, which will be submitted as sheets in an EXCEL file.
+Metadata is categorised in six modules, which will be submitted as sheets in an EXCEL file.

-Explore the details of the **[CancerModels.org data dictioanry](/dictionary).**
+Explore the details of the **[CancerModels.org data dictionary](/dictionary).**

 ## How to submit models to CancerModels.org